 Henry Brown, born enslaved in 1815 to John Barret, a former mayor of Richmond, eventually married another slave named Nancy and the couple had three children.
 Brown became an active member of Richmond’s First African Baptist Church where he was known for singing in the choir.
 In 1848 Brown’s wife and children were abruptly sold to away to North Carolina.
 Using “overwork” (overtime) money, Brown decided to arrange for his freedom.

 He constructed a wooden crate three feet long and two feet six inches deep with two air holes.
 With help from Philadelphia abolitionists, he obtained a legal freight contract from Adams Express.
 This freight company with both rail and steamboat capabilities arranged to ship his package labeled “Dry Goods” to Philadelphia.
 The package was a heavy wooden box holding Brown’s 200 pounds.

-It was these energetic young black members of the New Lights, as they were called, who assumed leadership roles and formally established the First African Baptist Church in 1774 in Lunenburg, Virginia, on the William Byrd III plantation.
+It was these energetic young black members of the New Lights, as they were called, who assumed leadership roles and formally established First African Baptist Church in 1774 near Lunenburg, Virginia, on the William Byrd III plantation.
 Free members of the congregation later moved to Petersburg and changed the name to the First Baptist Church when the Byrd plantation meetinghouse succumbed to flames.

 BlackPast.org is an independent non-profit corporation 501(c)(3).
 It has no affiliation with the University of Washington.
 BlackPast.org is supported in part by a grant from Humanities Washington, a state-wide non-profit organization supported by the National Endowment for the Humanities, the state of Washington, and contributions from individuals and foundations.